pagkly/Zed/Investopedia3/Dividend Growth Rate Definition.md

 Dividend Growth Rate Definition
 ## What Is Dividend Growth Rate?

-The dividend growth rate is the [annualized percentage rate](https://www.investopedia.com/terms/a/apr.asp) of growth that a particular stock's [dividend](https://www.investopedia.com/terms/d/dividend.asp) undergoes over a period of time.
+The dividend growth rate is the [[annualized percentage rate]](https://www.investopedia.com/terms/a/apr.asp) of growth that a particular stock's [[dividend]](https://www.investopedia.com/terms/d/dividend.asp) undergoes over a period of time.
 Many mature companies seek to increase the dividends paid to their investors on a regular basis.
-Knowing the dividend growth rate is a key input for stock valuation models known as [dividend discount models](https://www.investopedia.com/terms/d/ddm.asp).
+Knowing the dividend growth rate is a key input for stock valuation models known as [[dividend discount models]](https://www.investopedia.com/terms/d/ddm.asp).

 ### Key Takeaways